-Small turtles are the cutest, but are they right for you?
+Small turtles are the cutest of all turtles, but are they right for you?

 Turtles That Stay Small